cybersol795/create-website/README.md

-# Setting up a website from scratch to use HTTPS, Nginx as a Web-server, Namecheap for domain purchasing and ssl certificate
+# Setting up a website from scratch to use HTTPS with Nginx as a Web-server, Namecheap for domain purchasing and letsencrypt for ssl certificate

  * To set-up a website from scratch to without having to make any purchases [except for the server that will host your website], follow Steps 1 and 2.
 This will leave you with only an IP address and not FQDN [ie google.com, amazon.ca, etc] to access your website
  * To set-up a website from scratch and also purcahse and set up an FQDN, follow Steps 1, 2 and 3